vcsjones/FiddlerCert/README.md

 ### Installer

 You'll need Visual Studio 2015 or later to open the solution, or the [Microsoft Build Tools 2015](https://www.microsoft.com/en-us/download/details.aspx?id=48159) to run the build script.
 You'll also need NSIS installed to build the installer.
+You will also need the [NSIS](http://nsis.sourceforge.net/) framework installed to the default location.

 To build and create an installer, simply point MSBuild to the `build` directory of the repository.
 For example: